The Golf Corner is a monthly golf article/tip for our friends and clients to help you play better golf.

 ***Go Back and look at last July’s Golf Tip.
 It featured Fun Putting Games to play with friends that will surely help you spend more time practicing and improving your putting.

-Are you aware that interest rates are at an all time historic low?
-Experienced Lenders who have been in the business a long time are saying they can’t imagine rates ever going lower than they are right now.
-People are getting qualified for loans with interest rates in the 2's!
-What does that mean for you?
-For a Home Seller that means there are Buyers out shopping and looking to take advantage of these low interest rates, in a real estate market where inventory is very, very low.
+Sellers & Buyers are you aware that interest rates are at an all time historic low?
+Experienced Lenders who have been in the business a long time are saying they can’t imagine that rates can ever go lower than they are right now.
+What’s that mean for you?
+For Sellers that means Buyers are out and they are shopping in a real estate market where inventory is very low.
 It’s a great time to be a Seller!
-For a person wishing to Purchase a New Home, you can afford to purchase a more expensive and updated home than possibly before, and keep your mortgage payments lower, and/or payoff your mortgage sooner.
+For Buyers you can afford to purchase a more expensive and updated home than possibly before, and keep your mortgage payments lower and/or payoff your mortgage sooner.
 Want to have a real estate conversation?
 Call me today at (404)384-2222.

 Did anyone have a chance to watch TaylorMade’s Driving Relief Skins Game Match between the teams of Rory McIlroy & Dustin Johnson and Rickie Fowler & Matthew Wolff on Sunday afternoon?
 This little fun match of golf competed for a $3,000,000.00 skins money purse, benefiting the American Nurses Foundation and the CDC Foundation’s Covid-19 Response Fund charities.
 Nice Job Guys!

 Click the Link below: Trust me, you’ll enjoy watching Rory Flub his shot!